Three tiny houses on Kalamazoo's Northside are a huge step in efforts to build affordable housing

 HOPE Thru Navigation is an advocacy organization that works to help people return to productive lives.
 HOPE stands for Helping Other People Exceed.

 Renters can expect to pay about $1 per square foot each month.
-That is $410 per month, utilities not included.
+That is about $410 per month, utilities not included.
 The cost of utilities is expected to boost any tenant's monthly housing bill to about $450.

 Each house is to be leased to a working adult who is living without dependents.